19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Dice Rolls/Critical Failure.md

 # Critical Failure

-always a failure no matter what.
-And in certain cases results in a critical failure (meaning there is some detriment you receive)
+A [Check](../Game%20Structure/Check.md) result of 1 (natural 1) is a [Critical Failure](../Dice%20Rolls/Critical%20Failure.md).
+It is always a failure no matter what.
+And in certain cases it results in some extra detrimental effect.